36 Fun Things Do in Savannah, GA

 You can wander around this area without a guide, but going on a Savannah Historic District guided walking tour is recommended.
 Your local and knowledgeable guide will ensure you don't miss any historic landmarks and will offer additional information and fun facts relating to all the historical sites you see.

-🏨 Stay in close proximity to the Savannah Historic District
+🏨 Stay near the Savannah Historic District

 Eat your way through Savannah on a food tour